 - Now go up to the Opacity settings on this layer.
 Click on the Free draw bezier tool.

-- Like before, draw out a rectangle on this layer, making sure it’s selected in order to do so.
+- Like before, draw out a rectangle on this layer, making sure it’s selected to do so.
 If need be, you can adjust the points after you’ve made the rectangle.

 - Change Mask Feather to 10 to soften the edges.